bioimage-io/spec-bioimage-io/README.md

 - `description`
 A string containing a brief description.

+- `authors`
+A list of author strings.
+A string can be seperated by `;` in order to identify multiple handles per author.

 - `cite`
 A citation entry or list of citation entries.
 Each entry contains of a mandatory `text` field and either one or both of `doi` and `url`.